Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/services/tcp.md

 ### Test the configuration

-1. Check if the Service is ready on the route.
+1. Check if the service is ready on the route.
     {% capture the_code %}
 {% navtabs codeblock %}
 {% navtab Gateway APIs%}